The Northern Great Lakes Synod

-The Rev. Harry S. Andersen was the first Bishop to serve the NGLS from 1987-91.
+At its constituting convention in June, 1987, the Rev. Harry S. Andersen was elected as the first Bishop of the Northern Great Lakes Synod, a call in which he served until his retirement in 1991.
 A native of Marquette, Nebraska, Andersen graduated from the Hartford Seminary in Hartford, Connecticut.
-His first call was in Marlette, Juhl, and Brown City, Michigan.
-After nine years at St. Stephen’s in Chicago, Illinois, Andersen went on to administrative work in the Wisconsin LCA Synod and then became the NGLS’s first Bishop in Marquette, Michigan.
-Bishop Emeritus Andersen and his wife, Dorothy, have retired to Lac Du Flambeau, Wisconsin, and are members of Ascension Lutheran in nearby Minocqua.
+His first call was in Marlette, Juhl and Brown City, Michigan.
+After nine years at St. Stephen’s in Chicago, Illinois, Andersen went on to administrative work in the Wisconsin LCA Synod before coming to Marquette, Michigan as the first bishop of the NGLS.
+Bishop Emeritus Andersen passed away in December, 2015.
+His wife, Dorothy, who served at his side throughout his ministry, died in 2016.

-The Rev. Dale Skogman served as the second Bishop of the NGLS from 1991-99.
-After attending Augustana College in Rock Island, Illinois, Skogman graduated from the Lutheran School of Theology on Chicago’s Rock Island campus.
-Skogman served four parishes in his 26 years as pastor: the two-point parish of Grace in South Range, Michigan and Our Savior’s in Atlantic Mine, Michigan for 6 years; First Lutheran of Gladstone, Michigan for 5 years; Holy Communion of Racine, Wisconsin for 9 years; and Mt.
-Zion of Wauwatosa, Wisconsin for 6 years.
+The Rev. Dale R. Skogman served as the second bishop of the NGLS from 1991-1999.
+After attending Augustana College in Rock Island, Illinois, he graduated from the Lutheran School of Theology on Chicago’s Rock Island campus.
+Skogman served four parishes in his 26 years as pastor: the two-point parish of Grace Lutheran in South Range and Our Savior’s Lutheran in Atlantic Mine, Michigan for six years; First Lutheran in Gladstone, Michigan for five years; Holy Communion Lutheran of Racine, Wisconsin for nine years; and Mt.
+Zion Lutheran of Wauwatosa, Wisconsin for six years.
 He and his wife, Jo, are retired in Gladstone, Michigan.

-The Rev. Thomas Skrenes was elected the third Bishop of the NGLS in 1999.
-After graduating from the University of Wisconsin-Madison, Skrenes received his Master of Divinity degree from Trinity Lutheran Seminary in Columbus, Ohio.
-He served Trinity Lutheran Church in Ishpeming, Michigan from 1980-93.
-In 1993, Skrenes received the Call to become Assistant to Bishop Dale Skogman.
-He was elected Bishop at the NGLS Synod Assembly in 1999 and re-elected in 2011.
-He and his wife, Luanne, a nurse, live in Ishpeming.
-They have four sons.
+In 1999, the Rev. Thomas A. Skrenes was elected the third bishop of the Northern Great Lakes Synod.
+A graduate of the University of Wisconsin-Madison, Skrenes received his Master of Divinity degree from Trinity Lutheran Seminary in Columbus, Ohio.
+He served Trinity Lutheran Church in Ishpeming, Michigan from 1980-1993, at which time he received the call to serve as Assistant to Bishop Dale Skogman.
+He was elected in 1999 to his first term as Bishop, with subsequent re-elections in 2005 and 2011.
+Bishop Skrenes retired in 2017 and he and his wife, Luanne, live in Ishpeming, Michigan.